lyft/gostats/README.md

 ```

 ## Timers
-It is not obvious but due to a but all gostats timers output timespans in *microseconds*, not milliseconds as the stat string itself suggests.
+It is not obvious but all gostats timers output timespans in *microseconds*, not milliseconds as the stat string itself suggests.